 Length of time abroad

-Volunteers commit to a semester which is typically 3.5-5 months (depending on the time of year).
+Volunteers commit to a semester which is typically 3-4 months (depending on the time of year).
 It follows the traditional college semester schedule so it works well for college students.
-Paid programs are a longer commitment: Taiwan teachers have options for a six month or one year contract, Thailand paid teachers commit to one year, and China paid teachers commit six months or ten months.
+Paid programs are a longer commitment: Taiwan teachers have options for a six month or one year contract, and Thailand paid teachers commit to one year.

 Volunteers have vacations about once per month of varying lengths that equal to about two weeks throughout their semester, and remember you can use your weekends for quick trips too!
 We want to give you as much time as we can for you to explore and travel!

-Paid teachers in Taiwan, China and Thailand have national holidays off, which gives you time to travel throughout your experience as well.
+Paid teachers in Taiwan and Thailand have national holidays off, which gives you time to travel throughout your experience as well.

 Volunteering works really well for anyone who is looking to gain experience and have adventures.
 ILP volunteers are not required to be students, have a degree, or even any teaching experience!
 Many are students, but it's not required (here's what it takes to be an ILP volunteer).